Floors are notorious for being the source of noise pollution in a home.

 The answer is simple, try to soundproof your floors.

-Whether you want to block sounds from entering or leaving your apartment, our guide on how to soundproof a floor can help.
+Whether you want to block sounds from entering or leaving your apartment, our guide on how to soundproof a floor or soundproofing between floors can help.

 It doesn’t matter if it is an existing floor or a new build, we have you covered.